 SLS Ph.D.
 Admissions Procedures

-The application for entrance into the Fall 2023 cohort passed on December 9, 2022.
-To be considered for the Fall 2024 cohort, your application must be complete and received in full (including letters of recommendations, test score(s), and official transcripts) by December 8, 2023.
 If you have questions about admissions, please email the SLS Ph.D.
-Program Director, Dr. Paula Winke (winke@msu.edu).
-You are welcome and encouraged to also email any of the SLS Faculty members to ask questions about their research agendas and whether they plan to accept new advisees in Fall 2024.
+Program at sls.admissions@msu.edu.
+You are welcome and encouraged to also email any of the SLS Faculty members to ask questions about their research agendas and whether they plan to accept new advisees in Fall 2026.
 The SLS Ph.D.
 Program accepts all applications for any area of study within SLA.
-For the incoming Fall 2023 cohort, we are specifically recruiting for the five research areas listed below.
-We will take down the information on these five Fall 2023 cohort positions sometime in mid Spring 2023, that is, after they are filled.

 Basic Requirements to be Considered for Admission to the SLS Ph.D.
 Program

 To be admitted to the SLS Ph.D.
 Program, you must have at least a baccalaureate degree or its equivalent from a recognized educational institution in a field related to applied linguistics (linguistics, a foreign language, teaching English as a second language, language education, teacher education, psychology, sociology, statistics, etc.).
 Most students entering the program have a Master’s Degree in a similar field, prior language-teaching experience, and experience conducting research in applied linguistics, foreign language education, or SLA.
-MA Programs at Michigan State University from which some of our Ph.D. students come are listed below.
+MA Programs at Michigan State University from which some of our Ph.D. students come are listed below: However, most SLS students who have obtained a MA at MSU tend to enter SLS after graduating from our own MA Program in TESOL & Applied Linguistics, in which students can center their MA thesis on English-language education, the education of any World Language, or on a topic in applied linguistics or any of its sub-disciplines.
 To see what degrees and backgrounds our current students have, please see the current students’ websites.
+A list of the required courses are in the SLS Graduate Handbook, which we encourage you to visit.

 Financial Aid/Graduate Assistantships